ppattern/TAS_kc/README.md

 ![3x4_base_set](https://i.imgur.com/Z8LcRNy.jpg)

 * 3x5, 3x6, 4x5, 4x6... etc. layouts can be made by mirroring the caps with the "C0" column as the mirror axis
+    * A 5 row layout is possible by using the `./keycaps/stl/rn` number row models

 ![3x6_set](https://i.imgur.com/JYcfV5o.jpg)